Arsenal on this day in history. The March Files.

 13 March 1959 Despite his superstitious nature, and this being Friday 13th, manager George Swindin drove on a 400 miles round trip to put in a £40,000 + bid for Swansea’s Wales international centre half Mel Charles.

-13 March 1962 George Swindin was told by Arsenal chairman Denis Hill-Wood he would no longer be manager after the last match of the season, 1st May, but that he was required to continue his duties for the remaining eleven matches.
+13 March 1962 George Swindin was told by Arsenal chairman Denis Hill-Wood he would no longer be manager after the last match of the season, 1st May, but that he was required to continue his duties for the remaining 12 matches (of which Arsenal won five.)

 13 March 1965: Nottm Forest 3 Arsenal 0.
 Part of the run of only two wins in the final 10 games of the season under Billy Wright’s management.